Mahammad-Heshmat-Abd-ElRaheem/Delta_Robot/README.md

 - Detects incoming objects on the main conveyor using a **proximity sensor**.
 - Uses the **ESP32-CAM** module to capture images and classify object colors (*green* or *blue*).
-- Calculates inverse kinematics to position the delta robot end effector precisely over the detected object.
 - Activates the gripper and rotation servos to pick the object.
 - Moves the object to the target conveyor belt depending on its color.